acend/cilium-basics-training/content/en/docs/10/01/_index.md

 ## Task {{% param sectionnumber %}}.1: Deploy Cilium and enable the Kube Proxy replacement

-As the `cilium` and `cilium-operator` by default try to communicate with the Kubernetes API using the default `kubernetes` service IP, they cannot do this with disabled `kube-proxy`.
-We, therefore, need to set the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables to tell the two pods how to connect to the Kubernetes API.
+As the `cilium` and `cilium-operator` Pods by default try to communicate with the Kubernetes API using the default `kubernetes` service IP, they cannot do this with disabled `kube-proxy`.
+We, therefore, need to set the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables to tell the two Pods how to connect to the Kubernetes API.

 To find the correct IP address execute the following command: